 Gold Award of Well Workplace USA (Wellness Councils of America)

 Illinois Healthy Worksite - Gold Level (Illinois Department of Public Health)

 Giving back to Northern Illinois

 The SwedishAmerican Foundation

 O.F.
-Nilson’s original one dollar gift eventually resulted in the establishment of the SwedishAmerican Foundation – a philanthropic arm that promotes excellence in health care and compassionate service throughout Northern Illinois.
+Nilson’s original $1 gift eventually resulted in the establishment of the SwedishAmerican Foundation – a philanthropic arm that promotes excellence in health care and compassionate service throughout Northern Illinois.
 Gifts to the Foundation can be unrestricted, benefiting SwedishAmerican’s areas of greatest need or chosen by the donor to support a specific area.